 "Breathe in deeply to bring your mind home to your body."
 Thich Nhat Hanh

-PHYSICAL WELL-BEING.
-LIGHTNESS OF HEART.
-CLARITY OF MIND.
-INNER AND OUTER HEALTH AND FULFILLMENT.
-PURPOSE, INTENTION, AND DIRECTION.
+BREATHWORK ENABLES PHYSICAL WELL-BEING, LIGHTNESS OF HEART, CLARITY OF MIND, INNER AND OUTER HEALTH, AND FULFILLMENT WITH PURPOSE, INTENTION, AND DIRECTION.

 It should come as no surprise that breathing is one of the most important and intricate activities we engage in.
 In many ways, our conscious life begins with our first breath and ends with our last.
 Cellular respiration, the source of all our physical energy and expression in the world, is dependent on a constant flow of oxygen being delivered to each cell and carbon dioxide being taken away.
 Every emotional state we experience has a corresponding pattern of breathing associated with it.
 Even the elemental rhythm of our heartbeat is intimately connected with the action of our lungs.

 THE BREATH IS ONE OF THE EASIEST DOORWAYS INTO THE CAPABILITIES OF THE HUMAN NERVOUS SYSTEM BECAUSE IT TOUCHES EVERY ASPECT OF OUR BEING: PHYSICAL, PHYSIOLOGICAL, PSYCHOEMOTIONAL, AND SPIRITUAL.